daniyalkhawar366/CIVCHANGE-BE/RAILWAY_DEPLOYMENT.md

 2. Ensure all environment variables are set
 3. Verify the repository structure matches the expected layout
 4. Check that the `start` script in package.json is correct

+## Lock File Handling

+The build automatically handles package-lock.json sync issues by:
+- Removing the old lock file
+- Running `npm install` to generate a fresh one
+- Using `--omit=dev` for production-only dependencies

 ## Build Time Optimization